College of Health Professions

 Required grade point average for admission to College of Health Professions’ undergraduate professional programs: Minimum cumulative grade point averages are required for each undergraduate professional program.
 Please consult individual program information for application requirements.

 New transfer students must present an earned grade point average required for admission to their program on a 4.000 scale for all prior college work to be admitted to their premajor.
 An earned grade point average of 3.000 is required for communication sciences and disorders, physical therapy and physician assistant premajors.
 An earned grade point average of 2.750 is required for premajors in dental hygiene and nursing.
 An earned grade point average of 2.500 is required for premedical laboratory sciences.
-An earned grade point average of 2.250 is required for health services management and community development premajors.
-An earned grade point average of 2.000 is required for health sciences and health professions undecided premajors.
+An earned grade point average of 2.000 is required for health sciences, health management and health professions undecided majors.

 Limitations on Student Credit Hour Load